wjdittmar/textCare/README.md

 ## Non-Functional Requirements
 - Data is secure and HIPAA compliant
-- Minimal friction signup
-- Scalable architecture
+- Elastic architecture designed for horizontal scaling
-- Consistency > availability for medical data
+- Consistency > availability

 ## Backend To Do